 To validate the optical grain size scheme, researchers with the Antarctic Remote Ice Sensing Experiment used a field spectrometer to collect six surface-snow spectral measurements during three locally clear-sky days in October 2003 (Massom et al., 2006).
 MOA investigators averaged 60 separate spectra of snow (spectral range 0.4 to 2.5 μ m), normalized to 40 interspersed spectra of an Etalon calibration target and inverted the data to the optically equivalent grain-size radius using conversions developed by Nolin and Dozier (2000) with 50 μ m - 100 μ m grain radius uncertainties.
 The same sites were imaged by six MODIS scenes, five from the Terra platform and one from Aqua.
 In situ grain size radius ranged from 66 μ m, for snow immediately following a storm accumulation, to 170 μ m, for wet snow in warmer conditions.
 Comparing grain sizes predicted by the method used for these images with in situ measurements shows that, in general, the satellite algorithm underestimates grain size by 15 μ m to 151 μ m.

-Validation data for the optical grain size measurement are shown in Table 5 of the Derivation Techniques and Algorithms section of the MOA2004 documentation.
+Validation data for the optical grain size measurement are shown in Table 5.
+Same-day sites are within 100 m of each other.
+SGS refers to Snow Grain Size.